TheRealLumbago/SE-project/README.md

 - JWT tokens expire after 24 hours
 - The frontend proxy is configured to forward API requests to the backend
 - Make sure to set your OpenAI API key in the backend `.env` file for AI question generation
-- Default admin role can be set manually in the database
+- Admin role can be set manually in the database or via admin API endpoint
 - Timer defaults to 5 minutes (300 seconds) per question
 - Hint penalty: 2 XP deducted per hint used
+- XP System: Designed so that approximately 10 questions unlock the next level
+  - XP scales with level (Level 1: 10 XP, Level 2: 15 XP, Level 3: 25 XP, etc.)
+  - Higher levels award more XP per question to maintain progression balance
+- Questions are organized by `level_required` to ensure users progress through appropriate difficulty levels
+- Admin users bypass all level restrictions and have full system access

 ## License